iCliniq Logo

 What Is Ecchymosis?

-Ecchymosis or otherwise called black eyes or raccoon eyes, or periorbital ecchymosis, is bruising of the eye due to an injury to the face where bleeding is seen beneath the layer of skin.
-Small blood vessels in the injured site will break and bleed into the adjacent tissues causing black eyes.
-Black eyes are also an indicator of skull fracture.
+Ecchymosis, also known as black eyes, raccoon eyes, or periorbital ecchymosis, is bruising of the eye due to an injury to the face where bleeding is seen beneath the layer of skin.
+Small blood vessels in the injured site break and bleed into the adjacent tissues, causing black eyes.
+Black eyes are also an indicator of a skull fracture.
 The condition will take at least two weeks to normalize.
 This condition is usually seen following surgery, trauma to the soft tissue, or infection.

 What Are the Causes of Ecchymosis and Eyelid Swelling?

 • Surgical Procedures: It can also be seen as a post-surgical sign.
-A black eye can be seen after nasal surgery, facelift, and jaw surgeries.
+A black eye can be seen after nasal, facelifts, and jaw surgeries.

-• Infection and Allergies: Infection and allergies can result in swelling of the eye and not black eyes.
+• Infection and Allergies: Infection and allergies can result in eye swelling and not black eyes.

 What Are the Symptoms of Ecchymosis of the Eye?